 Unified Command Plan.
-The Unified Command Plan is an unclassified, for official use only, executive branch document prepared by the Chairman of the Joint Chiefs of Staff that assigns missions; planning, training, and operational responsibilities; and geographic areas of responsibilities to combatant commands.
+The Unified Command Plan is an unclassified executive branch document prepared by the Chairman of the Joint Chiefs of Staff that assigns missions; planning, training, and operational responsibilities; and geographic areas of responsibilities to combatant commands.
 The Unified Command Plan has a significant impact on how combatant commands are organized, trained, and resourced-areas over which Congress has constitutional authority.
 The plan is reviewed and updated every two years.